IBM/dbb-zappbuild/REPORT.md

 MortgageApplication/cobol/epscmort.cbl
 MortgageApplication/link/epsmlist.lnk
 ```
-While the above build list intersects with the changes on the mainBuildBranch main and the setting `reportUpstreamChangesIntersectionFailsBuild=true` is activated, a warning is written to the build console output and the build state is flagged as Error:
+While the above build list intersects with the changes on the upstream branch main and the setting `reportUpstreamChangesIntersectionFailsBuild=true` is activated, a warning is written to the build console output and the build state is flagged as Error:
 ```
 ** Build start at 20211221.110944.009
 ** Repository client created for https://10.3.20.96:10443/dbb